tudelft-cs4200/2021/project/ms2/lab8.md

 ### Control-flow

 Control-flow is specified as control-flow rules in `.flo` files.
-FlowSpec files must fo in the `trans/analysis` directory.
+FlowSpec files must go in the `trans/analysis` directory.
 The module name at the top of the file should match the filename relative to `trans`.
 For example, the file `trans/analysis/control.flow` starts as:

 ```
 module analysis/control
 ```

+#### Control-flow rules

-The rules match on an AST constructor, and defined the control-flow of that construct in terms of nodes, control-flow of the subtrees, and the surrounding control-flow graph.
+The rules match on an AST constructor, and define the control-flow of that construct in terms of nodes, control-flow of the subtrees, and the surrounding control-flow graph.

 ```
   control-flow rules // Lists